Home » Engagement & Wedding Rings » Diamonds

 A Brief History: From Art Deco to Modern Romance

-The baguette cut has roots dating back to the 16th century, when jewelers created what was then called the “hogback” cut, an elongated table cut often used for creating diamond monograms and jeweled letters.
-The modern baguette as we know it, however, truly came into its own during the Art Deco period of the 1920s and 1930s.
+The baguette cut has roots dating back to the 16th century, when jewelers created what was then called the “hogback” cut, an elongated table cut often used for diamond monograms and jeweled letters.
+The modern baguette as we know it truly came into its own during the Art Deco period of the 1920s and 1930s.

 Art Deco was all about geometric forms, clean lines, and architectural precision.
 The baguette’s linear facets and rectangular shape fit perfectly with the era’s aesthetic, and the cut became synonymous with sophisticated, modern design.
-Legendary jewelry houses embraced baguettes for their ability to create striking geometric patterns, and the style has never really gone out of fashion.
+Today we’re seeing a strong revival of that look, which you can explore across our vintage engagement rings.
+To learn more about the era’s signature styling, read our guide to styling Art Deco-inspired jewelry.

 Why Choose Baguette Diamonds?